Nominations are open for the annual Marilyn Kuczynski Faith & Strength Award

 or to manually submit, contact Julie Patterson:

-Nominations must be submitted by October 31, 2020.
-The award will be presented at the World AIDS Day community forum sponsored by the CWRU/UH AIDS Clinical Trials Unit, around December 1 (TBA).
+Nominations must be submitted by October 31, 2022.
+The award will be presented at the World AIDS Day community forum sponsored by the CWRU/UH AIDS Clinical Trials Unit, on December 1.